librepisteme/ogs-gui/notes.md

 30.08.
 ------
- - [x] Find a way to automate python-qt launch on vim save and send it to certain bspc workspace
+ - [ X ] Find a way to automate python-qt launch on vim save and send it to certain bspc workspace
          - Add to vim during edit:

            ```vim